 Yaesu FT897D, Coastal Chipworks TNC-X, and a Dell laptop (dual boot with Windows 10 and Xubuntu) booted into Windows.
-How to set up on Linux is a future project.
+How to set up on Linux is addressed here.

 - USB Cable from computer to TNC-X: USB Type A to USB Type B

-- Cable for your radio and your TNC; Yaesu and most Japanese Radios use a 6-pin Mini-DIN plug: see this TNC-X page, near the bottom.
+- Cable for your radio and your TNC; Yaesu and most Japanese Radios use a 6-pin Mini-DIN plug.
+This page has the cables.
 See this page for the pinouts for various TNCs and radios.
 I made my own, using pages like this, this, and the TNC-X manual.

 Sites I found helpful: